clarisma/geodesk-docs-v2/intro-to-osm.md

 There are also multiple services that provide smaller extracts, both for various countries and regions, as well as custom areas.

+The full planet is also available for download as a pre-built GOL (GeoDesk's native file format) on [OpenPlanetData.com](https://openplanetdata.com) (updated daily).

 So, what do you do with all this data?
 This is where GeoDesk comes in!